Skip to content

 Funding for parks ensures that Angelenos have access to safe, welcoming, and well-maintained public spaces.

-Parks and recreation facilities play a vital role in supporting public health, environmental resilience, and social connection – and sustaining this system requires reliable and diverse funding sources.
-Los Angeles’ parks receive funding from the City budget, voter- approved measures, grants, philanthropic partnerships, and earned revenue from programs and services.
+Parks and recreation facilities play a vital role in supporting public health, environmental resilience, and social connection—and sustaining this system requires reliable and diverse funding sources.
+Los Angeles’ parks receive funding from the City budget, voter approved measures, grants, philanthropic partnerships, and earned revenue from programs and services.
 Together, these mechanisms support RAP’s ability to operate hundreds of parks, deliver programs for people of all ages, perform daily maintenance, and implement long-term capital improvements.

-This section provides an overview of RAP’s current financial landscape based on interviews with RAP leadership and senior staff, as well as an in-depth analysis of budget, staffing, and operations data provided by the department.
+This chapter provides an overview of RAP’s current financial landscape based on interviews with RAP leadership and senior staff, as well as an in-depth analysis of budget, staffing, and operations data provided by the department.
 It explains RAP’s financial and operating challenges, including structural funding gaps, rising maintenance costs, and growing service demands, and evaluates funding strategies that could strengthen the department’s ability to maintain facilities, expand programming, and improve park access for all Angelenos.
-By understanding the current budget and finance conditions, the PNA aims to identify opportunities to build a more resilient and equitable funding model for the city’s recreation and parks system.

 Three smiling LA Recreation and Parks (RAP) staff members, wearing matching light green t-shirts and lanyards, stand together at an outdoor event.
 A banner for the "CITY OF LOS ANGELES, RECREATION AND PARKS" is in the background.

-RAP staff at work
+RAP staff participate at an outdoor event.

 Financial Snapshot

 • RAP’s operating budget has increased more slowly than the City budget overall.
-While the City’s operating budget grew by 68% between FY 2009 and FY 2023, RAP’s operating budget grew by half as much (35%) over the same period after accounting for General Fund reimbursements.
+While the City’s operating budget grew by 68% between FY 2009 and FY 2023, RAP’s operating budget grew by half as much (35%) over the same period, after accounting for General Fund reimbursements.

 • RAP manages a growing park system with a shrinking workforce, straining its ability to maintain facilities, offer programs, and care for parks and open spaces.
-Full-time staffing decreased by 28% and part-time staffing decreased by 62% between FY 2008 and FY 2025, while park space acreage and facilities have increased.
+Full-time staffing decreased by 28% and part-time staffing decreased by 9% between FY 2008 and FY 2025, while park space acreage and facilities have increased.

 To help ensure the accessibility, safety, and quality of Los Angeles parks, the City must explore sustainable and equitable funding solutions to address RAP’s budget challenges.
-New, dedicated funding streams for RAP could include voter- approved sales or property taxes, municipal bonds, or partnerships with nonprofits and conservancies.
+New, dedicated funding streams for RAP could include voter-approved sales or property taxes, municipal bonds, or partnerships with nonprofits and conservancies.
 Additionally, RAP can leverage funds from aligned initiatives like Measure W to help close funding gaps.
-Ensuring adequate investment in LA’s parks is critical not just for parks and green space, but also supports public health, environmental resilience and
+Ensuring adequate investment in LA’s parks is critical not just for parks and green space, but also supports public health, environmental resilience and economic vitality throughout the City.1“The Power of Parks to Promote Health: A Special Report,” Trust for Public Land.
+24 May 2023.

 A green playground structure with a swing set in sand in front of lush trees and surrounded by green grass.